RMWinslow/3102/syllabus.md

 • Documentation of a medical emergency,
 • Travel for school functions or similar circumstances.

-If you have any of the above complications other than a medical emergency, make sure to [winsl055@umn.edu||contact the instructor] at least two weeks before the exam.
+If you have any of the above complications other than a medical emergency, make sure to contact the instructor at least two weeks before the exam.

 ### Working in Groups on Exams (Scholastic Dishonesty)